 While these scores may appear relatively high in percentage terms, the thresholds show us that none of India’s indicator scores are ‘Good’.
 Even though India’s child survival score is considered ‘Fair’, consider the health gains that could be gained by children under five:

-If India were operating at best practice, approximately 3.5 million extra children would have a much better chance of reaching their fifth birthday.
+If India were operating at best practice, approximately 3.5 million extra children aged under five now would be expected to reach their fifth birthday.

 Right to Housing